 Awards

-Bilal is a trial attorney with nearly two decades of experience representing clients in high-stakes, complex commercial disputes, often stemming from failed deals, broken partnerships, and governance breakdowns.
+Bilal is a trial attorney with nearly two decades of experience representing clients in high-stakes, complex commercial disputes, often stemming from failed deals, unfair competition, and governance breakdowns.
 He is frequently called to advise on “corporate divorces,” where once-promising business relationships have turned adversarial and the financial and reputational risks are highest.
 His clients span a range of industries, including technology, life sciences, health care, financial services, and industrial, and include early-stage companies, Fortune 500 companies, private equity sponsors and their portfolio companies, executives, and boards.
+Bilal has significant experience in trade secret misappropriation and restrictive covenant litigation, representing both plaintiffs and defendants in federal and state court proceedings involving emergency injunctive relief, misappropriation claims under the Defend Trade Secrets Act and state law, and the enforcement of noncompetition, nonsolicitation, and no-hire agreements in the post-employment and sale-of-company context.
+He regularly counsels clients on protecting trade secrets and valuable information in connection with employee transitions, corporate transactions, and competitive threats.

-As an experienced trial attorney and member of the Trial Bar for the Northern District of Illinois, Bilal has first-chaired trials and arbitrations across the U.S. and served as lead counsel in bet-the-company disputes.
+As an experienced trial attorney and member of the Trial Bar for the Northern District of Illinois, Bilal has first-chaired trials and arbitrations across the U.S. and served as lead counsel in bet-the-company disputes, as well as complex disputes involving international companies and cross-border issues.
 He helps clients efficiently navigate complex issues and delivers legal strategies that align with the client’s business objectives.
 What sets him apart is his ability to understand both the legal and human dynamics involved in high-pressure commercial disputes, which allows him to serve as a steadying force in uncertain times.
 Bilal brings a focus on outcomes, whether that means resolving disputes before litigation or taking them all the way through trial.

 Bilal serves as a professional development partner for the firm’s Business Litigation Practice Group and co-chairs the firm’s AAPI Affinity Group.